huberthickman/WHSCovidPlot/README.md

 # WHSCovidPlot

-This is a quick and dirty program to plot WHS COVID-19 cases gleaned from emails to WHS parents with plots for both the 7 day rolling average and cumulative counts.
+This is a small program to plot WHS COVID-19 cases gleaned from emails to WHS parents with plots for both the 7 day rolling average and cumulative counts.

 #### Plots